Basketball basics

 • Midcourt Line: The midcourt line divides the court into two equal parts.
 One of the most effective mid-court line regulations is that once the offensive team crosses the mid-court line while holding the basketball, the player cannot cross the mid-court line again until the defensive team touches the basketball.

-• Free Throw Line: Free throw lines are marked fifteen feet away from both sides’ backboards.
-Free throws are played from this line.
-When free throws are made, the opponent is not permitted to defend.
+• Free Throw Line: The free throw lines mark fifteen feet away from both sides’ backboards.
+Players shoot free throws from this line.
+When a player makes a free throw, the opponent has no permission to defend.

 • Three Point Line: Three-point lines are drawn in both halves of the court.
 A shot from the other side of the three-point line is worth three points.
 The shots that are made inside the three-point line score two points.